 Full-spectrum lighting assists in Vitamin D exposure and reducing Seasonal Affective Disorders

-Solar lighting and skylights throughout The Heather Senior Homes provide natural daylight throughout our corridors and common areas
+Solar lighting and skylights throughout The Heathers Senior Homes provide natural daylight throughout our corridors and common areas

-At The Heathers, memory strengthening exercises are part of every resident's day.
+At The Heathers in Lake in the Hills, memory care and strengthening exercises are part of every resident's day.
 We recognize that paying consistent attention to activities that focus on memory retention will stave off, if not prevent, deterioration of this function.
-For our residents who have been diagnosed with dementia or Alzheimer’s disease, extra time, observation, and appropriate activities are provided daily.
+For our residents in Lake of the Hills who have been diagnosed with Dementia or Alzheimer’s disease, extra time, observation, and appropriate activities are provided daily.

 - Daily activities focused on maintaining memory